AlanLuu/lox-go/README.md

             - For each iteration, `element` is a list of strings of the values that are separated by the delimiter for each line in the CSV file
         - Logger
             - For each iteration, `element` is each saved log line from the logger object as a string
+        - gzip reader
+            - For each iteration, `element` is each byte of decompressed gzip data from the gzip reader object as an integer
     - Note: when iterating over dictionaries or sets using a foreach loop, the iteration order is random since dictionaries and sets are unordered
 - Try-catch-finally statements are supported in this implementation of Lox
     ```js